-With an idyllic setting, located just above the city bowl, Deer Park Café is perfect for a lazy lunch even if you come complete with rowdy little hooligans in tow.
-With a playground, complete with swings, slides, jungle gyms and a rolling lawn situated just outside the café, the youngsters have plenty to keep them busy!
-The play park is fenced in, meaning you can enjoy your meal without having to chase after them, all the while being able to keep a close eye on their whereabouts.
+With an idyllic setting just above the city bowl, Deer Park Café is perfect for a lazy lunch even if you come with rowdy little hooligans in tow.
+With a playground, complete with swings, slides, jungle gyms, and a rolling lawn, the youngsters have plenty to keep them busy!
+The play park is fenced in, meaning you can enjoy your meal without having to chase after them, but you can still keep a close eye.

-The City of Cape Town is home to 72 beaches, eight of which are Blue Flag beaches and, with the exception of Boulders Beach, all eight are free to use.
+The City of Cape Town is home to 72 beaches, 10 of which are Blue Flag beaches and, with the exception of Boulders Beach, all are free to use.
 Each of them has something different to offer and you are guaranteed to find one that suits all your needs.
-Muizenberg is a great option this time of the year with warmer water and activities, including surfing and SUP lessons available.
+Muizenberg is a great option, with warmer water and activities, including surfing and stand-up paddle lessons.

-If you and the kids are looking for a day of adventure, then look no further, because you will find it at the Blue Rock in Somerset West!
-The paintball course is epic and you can spend the whole day out at the centre, which also offers water skiing, a foefi slide and more!
+If you and the kids are looking for a day of adventure, then look no further than Blue Rock in Somerset West!
+The paintball course is epic and you can spend the whole day out at the centre, which also offers water skiing, a zipline and more!

 The Springbok Experience is not your traditional museum and will appeal to more than just rugby nuts.
 The best part is the interactivity of the experience with the first level home to a wide range of skills tests.
 Designed to simulate what the players go through with tests for fitness, hand-offs, passing and kicking, it is popular with the kids and the adults who visit.
 The top floor is more traditional, but still hugely interactive and you are bound to be lost in the information for hours.
 A must visit for tourists and locals.

-Boulders – located just outside of Simon’s Town (another great spot for families) – is a firm favourite, with locals and visitors.
+Boulders, located just outside of Simon’s Town, is a firm favourite with locals and visitors.
 It’s not often you get the chance to swim with penguins, but that’s exactly what you will get at Boulders.
 Just remember, they are wild animals, so no petting!

-Table Mountain is iconic and one of the best known attractions in the country.
-Winter is even better if you have kids, because they ride free this time of year.
-There is loads more with kids receiving a voucher for the Table Mountain Café and Shop at the Top and a treasure map at the top to provide some adventure!
+Table Mountain is iconic and one of the best-known attractions in the country.
+Winter is even better if you have kids, because they ride free between May and September.
+They’ll also get a voucher for the Table Mountain Café and Shop at the top and a treasure map at the top to provide some adventure!